DCFApixels/DragonECS/README.md

   </tr>
 </table>

-The [ECS](https://en.wikipedia.org/wiki/Entity_component_system) Framework aims to maximize usability, modularity, extensibility and performance of dynamic entity changes.
-Without code generation and dependencies.
+The [ECS](https://en.wikipedia.org/wiki/Entity_component_system) Framework aims to maximize usability, modularity, extensibility and performance for dynamic entity changes, without code generation or external dependencies.
 Inspired by [LeoEcs Lite](https://github.com/Leopotam/ecslite).

 > [!WARNING]
-> The project is a work in progress, API may change.
+> The project is a work in progress; the API may change.
 >
 > The most current version of the README is in [Russian version](https://github.com/DCFApixels/DragonECS/blob/main/README-RU.md).
 >
 > If there are unclear points, you can ask questions here [Feedback](#Feedback)